lolmaus/ember-element-query/README.md

 Slices are a feature from the v1 version of `ember-element-query`.
 The addon has been since rewritten to eliminate the need in slices.

-Yet the addon still supports slices for users who grew attached to them.
+The addon still supports slices for users who grew attached to them.

-:warning: If you are upgrading from v1 or from [breakpoint-slicer](https://github.com/lolmaus/breakpoint-slicer], mind that `eq-to` and the second argument of `eq-between` are now non-inclusive.
+:warning: If you are upgrading from v1 or coming from [breakpoint-slicer](https://github.com/lolmaus/breakpoint-slicer], please mind that `eq-to` and the second argument of `eq-between` are now non-inclusive.

 :warning: Slices are only available with Sass and are now defined in Sass.